kurkii/librebird/README.md

 # librebird
-a text based bird game
+a text based bird game, probably only works on unix-like operating systems

 # how to compile
 dependencies: go